 - Do not introduce your new crush to the children until the divorce is finalized if at all possible.
 This shows respect for your partner and your children and will ease the transition and hurt feelings.

 - Do not use marital assets to fund your new relationship.
 This will create very angry feelings.
 It is not unusual to find significant purchases of jewelry, spa visits, travel, etc. on the credit card statements of the unfaithful spouse.
 These discoveries create havoc in the legal process and any attempts to settle the case.

 Try to end a bad marriage with the dignity it deserves before launching into the next relationship.
 Remember that the thrills and the passion of the illicit affair do not usually continue once the affair is out in the open and the reality of paying spousal support, supporting two families and adapting to parenting stepchildren can be a very challenging experience.
 If you find yourself involved in an extramarital affair, think very carefully before you set off a nuclear explosion with your announcement, which will certainly have adverse consequences in any divorce process.

 Suzanne Griffiths is the Managing Shareholder, CEO, and co-founder of Griffiths Law PC.
-She was recognized by the Best Lawyers in America© in 2019 for family law and was selected to Colorado Superlawyers from 2005-2019.
-She was also recognized in 5280 magazines for Top Lawyer in Family Law in Denver from 2016-2019.
+She has been recognized by the Best Lawyers in America© since 2019 for family law and has been selected to Colorado Superlawyers since 2005.
+She is also recognized in 5280 magazines for Top Lawyer in Family Law in Denver since 2016.